OpenSwitchNOS/openswitch-ops/docs/show_events_user_guide.md

 ### Verifying the configuration

  Execute the CLI `show events` command and verify that the features are configured.

+#### Log Filter Options

+`show events` command provide log filter options to show the logs of interest only.
+The following filters are supported:

+ * event-id
+ * severity
+ * category

+These filter keywords can be used along with the `show events` command to filter logs accordingly.

+For example,

+To filter according to event ID of 1002
+`show events event-id 1002`

+To filter according to severity level of emergency, `show events severity emer`

+The following are the severity keywords supported in CLI:
+ * emer
+ * alert
+ * crit
+ * error
+ * warn
+ * notice
+ * info
+ * debug

+To filter according to interested log category:
+`show events category LLDP`

+Also a combination of all these filters can be used together.

+For example:
+`show events event-id 1003 category LLDP severity emer`

+#### Reverse List Option

+The show events output usually displays from oldest to latest in order.
+We can make use of `reverse` keyword to list logs from latest to oldest order.
+This option can be used along with any of the log filters as well.

+For example:
+`show events reverse`
+`show events event-id 1003 category LLDP severity emer reverse`

 ### Troubleshooting the configuration